 The school psychology degree program builds on the mission of the College of Educational Studies by seeking to prepare knowledgeable, skilled and reflective school psychologists who are effective change agents for individuals, families, communities and institutions.

-The Ed.S school psychology program at Chapman is fully approved by the National Association of School Psychologists (NASP) and curriculum is built on the NASP Domains of Training and Practice as well as eight “big ideas.”
+The Ed.S school psychology program at Chapman is fully approved by the National Association of School Psychologists (NASP) and the International School Psychology Association (ISPA).
+The curriculum is built on the NASP Domains of Training and Practice as well as eight “big ideas.”
 These include:

 - Collaboration and Cultural Competence

 - Oral Communications